osb-plan/Cpu-hotplug_GUI/README.md

 Qt application to manually manage cpu hot plug in linux OS (Debian 4.9.88-1+deb9u1)(Linux ubuntu).+

-It basically wrap the commend "lscpu -e".
+It basically wrap the commend "lscpu -e", max CPU managed is 16!

 About the dependecies: